Have fun. Be safe.

 6. Be especially careful when you are taking photographs.
 Many times, photographers become more focused on taking a photo rather than securing their footing.
 Make sure you are in a safe, solid location before taking photographs.

-7. To insure your safety on the rocks and trails, never visit waterfalls or hike alone.
+7. To ensure your safety on the rocks and trails, never visit waterfalls or hike alone.

 8. Bring your cell phone in case you need to make a call for assistance.